barteqcz/ALBI/README.md

 run `sh setup.sh`

-For fully customizable installation, see [ALBI](https://github.com/barteqcz/albi)
+That's not an interactive installer.
+For interactive, semi-graphical installation, see [ALBI](https://github.com/barteqcz/albi)